rebeccamcfadden/mc_wumpus_samples/cotta_game_js/README.md

 ## Getting Started

 1. Download a copy of the starter project from GitHub by visiting [https://github.com/rebeccamcfadden/mc_wumpus_samples](https://github.com/rebeccamcfadden/mc_wumpus_samples) and, under the Code button, selecting `Download ZIP`.
-(You can also use this [direct download link](https://download-directory.github.io/?url=https://github.com/rebeccamcfadden/mc_wumpus_samples/tree/main/cotta_game_js)).
+(You can also use this [direct download link](https://download-directory.github.io/?url=https://github.com/rebeccamcfadden/mc_wumpus_samples/tree/main/cotta_game_js/starterbp_js)).

-2. The `cotta_game_js` folder contains a starter TypeScript project for Minecraft.
-Note that there is a `cotta_game_complete_js` folder that will show you the finished product and code.
+2. The `cotta_game_js` folder contains a starter JavaScript project for Minecraft (`starterbp_js`).
+Note that there is a `starterbp_js_complete` folder that will show you the finished product and code (WIP - coming soon).
 Do try to complete the sample yourself, as it will help you understand the basics of scripting in Minecraft.

 3. Unzip the downloaded pack into the `%appdata%\Minecraft Education Edition\games\com.mojang\development_behavior_packs` folder.